Admission Arrangements 2023-24

 IF YOU LIVE OUTSIDE CAMBRIDGESHIRE

 Parents living outside Cambridgeshire who wish their child to attend the College must apply to the county that they live in.
 For example, parents living in Haverhill should apply to Suffolk and those living in Ashdon or Saffron Walden should apply to Essex.
+Please consider transport options as part of your decision to apply to LVC.
+If you live outside of Cambridgeshire, please be aware that you will not be entitled to free transport and it is your responsibility to ensure that you are able to get your child to school.
 If you would like your child to go to the College, please name Linton Village College in the first preference space provided on the application form.
 Please note that the deadline date for other counties may differ from Cambridgeshire, so please ensure your application is received on time.
 You will hear from the county that you have applied to whether your application has been successful in early March.